keycloak/keycloak-community/design/authorization-handler.md

 Protocol Mappers are right now attached to (Static) Client Scopes, and are executed whenever a scope is requested that matches the configured scopes for a client.

-When defining an AuthorizationHandler, for either Dynamic Scopes or RAR, we should offer users the ability to also configure Protocol Mappers that will run when the handler is invoked.
+When defining a ClientAuthorizationHandler, for either Dynamic Scopes or RAR, we should offer users the ability to also configure Protocol Mappers that will run when the handler is invoked.

-These mappers will not be any different from the ones already available, but they will have access to the `AuthorizationContext` object.
+These mappers will not be any different from the ones already available, but they will have access to the `ClientAuthorizationContext` object.

-Ideally, we should be able to create some generic mappers that will receive configuration on how to handle the data passed in the `AuthorizationContext`, and how to map it to specific claims in the tokens.
+Ideally, we should be able to create some generic mappers that will receive configuration on how to handle the data passed in the `ClientAuthorizationContext`, and how to map it to specific claims in the tokens.

 Given the amount of use cases that Dynamic Scopes and RAR would cover, this could prove hard to achieve and custom mappers would be necessary, but we should cover as many use cases as possible with built-in mappers.

 ### Example of a new built-in mapper

-A mapper that allows the user to define a few JSON Pointers/Paths from a source (UserSession, AuthorizationContext etc) and another JSON Pointer/Path to claims in the tokens.
+A mapper that allows the user to define a few JSON Pointers/Paths from a source (UserSession, ClientAuthorizationContext etc) and another JSON Pointer/Path to claims in the tokens.

 For now, we can build a complex JSON Object with json pointers and have Keycloak parse them into the correct format.
 I.e: `${someClaim.name}` and `${someClaim.lastName}` would be transformed to: